-Overall, CyberGhost VPN has approximately 8000 servers in 91 countries.
+Overall, CyberGhost VPN has approximately 9700 servers in 91 countries.
 So, it's one of the providers with the biggest fleets.
-In that regard, the service sits in the same ballpark as NordVPN or PureVPN.
+In that regard, CyberGhost leaves behind the likes of NordVPN or PureVPN.

 In terms of different region coverage, CyberGhost isn't that different from most VPN service providers:

 |Asia and Oceanic region||22 countries||~900|

-The best coverage is in Europe, although the Americas do catch up with the number of servers.
-The takeaway is that their huge fleet allows them to provide coverage even in areas less-favored by VPNs, like Africa.
+The best coverage is in Europe, with the Americas taking the second spot.
+The takeaway is that CyberGhost's huge fleet allows them to provide coverage even in areas less-favored by VPNs, like Africa.
 However, keep in mind that some of their servers are virtual, meaning they aren't physically located in the country.
-This is the case with China, Egypt, Iran, Mexico, Morocco, and Turkey, for example.
+This is the case with Argentina, Portugal, Indonesia, and Egypt, for example.

-All things considered, CyberGhost's server fleet is definitely their stronger sides.
+All things considered, CyberGhost's server fleet is definitely it's strong point.
 This can be extremely useful if you're located further from Europe, the Americas, or the Far East.